mgm52/IRN-FrEIA/experiments.md

 	- The increased number of parameters in the 4k model might even mean it performs better?
 	- Perhap could enhance by performing sharpening on the bi-upscaled image...
 	- *[Param] I don't see the motivation for such an extension.*
+	- _**Update** [Max]: the motivation for this extension comes from the fact that the IRN paper has separate models for 2x and 4x rescaling.
+I believe that instead of having separate models, we may be able to repurpose the 4x model to perform 2x rescaling too._

 ### New functionality